 The Advisory Board advises the ACNC Commissioner.
 The Board is appointed by the Minister and consists of up to eight ‘general members’ with expertise in the not-for-profit sector, law, taxation or accounting, and office holders.

 The Sector Forum comprises representatives of the charity sector and government agencies.
-The Sector Forum is invited by the ACNC to comment on ACNC procedures, publications and regulation to support continual improvement.
+We invite the Sector Forum to comment on ACNC procedures, publications and regulation to support continual improvement.

 The Adviser Forum comprises representatives of advisory bodies to the charity sector and government agencies.
-The Adviser Forum is invited by the ACNC to comment on ACNC procedures, publications and regulation to support continual improvement.
+We invite the Adviser Forum to comment on ACNC procedures, publications and regulation to support continual improvement.

 The ACNC works with academics and researchers to improve public understanding of the work of charities.